laurisvan/graphql-workshop/docs/4_Refined_Backend.md

-# Writing Resolvers
+# Writing a Refined Backend

-This section refines the basic bootstrap to a full API:
+This chapter refines the basic bootstrap to a full API:
 1. Create the Data Models using [sequelize-typescript](https://www.npmjs.com/package/sequelize-typescript)
 1. Create TypeScript typings from schma using [GraphQL Code Generator](https://graphql-code-generator.com/)
 1. Bind them together using [GraphQL Modules](https://graphql-modules.com/)